dsrestrepo/FOCUS-Retinal-Benchmark/README.md

 FOCUS is an anonymous retinal foundation-model benchmark for evaluating computer vision models, vision-language models, and multimodal large language models on color fundus tasks.
 The benchmark covers zero-shot evaluation, linear probing, calibration, subgroup analysis, and LoRA adaptation with supervised fine-tuning (SFT) and GRPO.

-The full pipeline is summarized below and in [logo/benchmark_overview.pdf](logo/benchmark_overview.pdf).

 ![FOCUS benchmark overview](logo/benchmark_overview.png)

 An interactive arena is available at: